 Gay Things To Do In Montreal

-Armada Par Men’s Room -- The first Men’s Room opened its doors in the Toronto Village in 2014 focusing on men’s fashion, grooming and fetish needs.
-Conceived to be a “One Stop Shop” for the urban man looking for the latest styles and high-quality products, The Men’s Room quickly established itself as a premier retail destination in the neighborhood and has not expanded into Montreal and Chicago.
+- Armada Par Men’s Room – The first Men’s Room opened its doors in the Toronto Village in 2014 focusing on men’s fashion, grooming, and fetish needs.
+Conceived to be a “One Stop Shop” for the urban man looking for the latest styles and high-quality products, The Men’s Room quickly established itself as a premier retail destination in the neighborhood and has now expanded into Montreal and Chicago.
 Stop by for the latest fetish gear, leather harnesses, handcuffs, jockstraps, sexy men’s underwear, socks, streetwear, sex toys & more.

-Boutique Osez -- A men’s clothing store catering mostly to gay men with a range of designer clothes, accessories, shoes, and candles.
+- Boutique Osez – A men’s clothing store catering mostly to gay men with a range of designer clothes, accessories, LGBTQ shoes, and even candles.

-Feminist Bookstore L’Euguélionne -- A feminist bookstore and non-profit solidarity co-op in Montreal offering a large selection of new and used books, zines and print art.
-The bookstore specializes in women*’s literature (fiction, poetry, comic books, essays, young adult fiction, and children’s books) and feminist, queer, lesbian, gay, bisexual, trans, intersex, asexual and non-binary, two-spirited, anti-racist, anti-colonial works, etc. They also host diverse literary feminist events including launches, reading circles, talks, workshops, and round table discussions.
+- Feminist Bookstore L’Euguélionne – A feminist bookstore and non-profit solidarity co-op in Montreal offering a large selection of new and used books, zines and print art.
+The bookstore specializes in women*’s literature (fiction, poetry, comic books, essays, young adult fiction, and children’s books) and feminist, queer, lesbian, gay, bisexual, trans, intersex, genderfluid and non-binary, two-spirited, anti-racist, anti-colonial works, etc. They also host diverse literary feminist events including launches, reading circles, talks, workshops, and round table discussions.